 The Monitoring Officer has power, after consulting the Independent Person, to decide if a complaint merits formal investigation and, if it does, to arrange such investigation.

-The Monitoring Officer is required to seek resolution of complaints without formal investigation wherever practicable but has discretion to refer decisions about investigations to the Standards Committee where he feels it is inappropriate to make the decision.
+The Monitoring Officer is required to seek resolution of complaints without formal investigation wherever practicable but has discretion to refer decisions about investigations to the Audit and Standards Committee where he feels it is inappropriate to make the decision.

 In deciding if a complaint should be investigated the Monitoring officer will take into account these assessment criteria.